 What Is a Health Savings Account?

-Unlike a Flexible Spending Account, your HSA balance rolls over from year to year.
-It never expires, so it’s easy to save for health expenses — even for healthcare expenses you foresee going into retirement.
-It’s worth noting, though, once you are 65 years old or enrolled in Medicare coverage, you can no longer contribute to the account.
+Unlike Flexible Spending Accounts (FSAs), HSA funds roll over year to year and can accumulate over time.
+It never expires, so itโs easy to save for health expenses โ even for healthcare expenses you foresee going into retirement.
+Itโs worth noting, though, once you are 65 years old or enrolled in Medicare coverage, you can no longer contribute to the account.ย

 One of the best features of health savings accounts is the lack of taxation.
 Contributions made to health savings accounts are either pre-tax or tax-deductible, and after growth are not taxed.
 Withdrawals for eligible expenses also go untaxed.
-So, if you have an HDHP and feel an HSA works best for you and your family, this is a win-win!
+So, if you have an HDHP and feel HSA works best for you and your family, this is a win-win!
+HSAs offer a unique โtriple-taxโ benefit:ย

 What Can I Use HSA Funds For?